cyberworm1/game-asset-db-postgres/docs/operations.md

 | `pgadmin` | Web-based administration console for Postgres. |
 | `pgbackups` | Cron-like job that performs nightly logical backups (`pg_dump`). |

+## Depot Storage Layout

+- Asset payloads are written into a content-addressable store rooted under `ASSET_STORAGE_PATH` (default `/var/lib/asset-depot`).
+- Binary data is compressed and deduplicated by SHA-256, landing in `objects/<sha-prefix>/<sha>.bin.gz`.
+Pointer manifests are emitted per project in `refs/<project_id>/<timestamp>_<asset_id>.json` so restores know which logical asset references which physical blob.
+- Set `ASSET_STORAGE_REPLICA_PATH` to a mounted object store or NAS path to automatically mirror each object for off-host redundancy.
+Replica directories mirror the primary layout, allowing `rsync` or cloud lifecycle tooling to manage retention.

 ## Backups & PITR

 1. **Automated Dumps** – The `pgbackups` container writes timestamped dumps to `./backups`.
 Rotate via the `BACKUP_KEEP_*` variables.